monsoonmaelstrom/book2/book2.md

 Davy sighs.
 “What do you want, Hazel?”

 “A poppy cake.
-Perhaps several.
+Perhaps several poppy cakes.
 Haven’t you been paying attention?”

 “Hazel, what do you want?”